KSNredawew/TWRP-MXQ-PRO-4K-5G/README.md

-# TWRP for MXQ PRO 4K 5G
+# TWRP for MXQ 4K 5G

 This repository contains the unofficial TWRP recovery image for the MXQ PRO 4K 5G.